jsgoller1/algorithms/algos/README.md

 # Algos
-Algorithms and data structures implemented for practice / learning
+Algorithms and data structures implemented for practice / learning.
+Most of the code here was written while reading Steve Skiena's _Algorithm Design Manual_.

 ## TODO from _The Algorithm Design Manual_
 ### Combinatorics